 A denied claim is a claim the payer refuses to pay or cannot process due to errors.
 If the payer refuses to pay the claim it is generally due to three reasons.
 One the medical procedure is not covered within the patient’s insurance coverage.
 Two there is a lapse in the patient’s insurance coverage.
 Three there is an error in the claim.
 If the claim is rejected, the medical biller can correct the claim by correcting any errors or mistakes and resubmit the claim again.

 Once the medical biller receives the report from the payer regarding reimbursements, the medical biller creates a statement for the patient.
 The statement is a billing invoice that includes the details of the medical procedure performed.
 As soon as the payer agrees to pay the healthcare provider for the part of the services rendered on the claim, the remaining amount is collected from the patient.

 In some cases, a medical biller may also include an Explanation of Benefits (EOB) with the statement.
 An EOB describes certain medical benefits.
 EOBs can help explain to patients why certain procedures were covered and others were not.

 Step 8: Managing Payments and Collections

-The last step in the medical billing and coding process is to ensure that all medical claims are paid.
+The last step in the medical billing process is to ensure that all claims are paid.
 Medical billers are responsible for promptly sending accurate medical claims and following up with the payors and patients whose claims are past due.
 Once the claims have been paid, this information is stored in the patient’s record.